nabeken/go-api-now/README.md

 # go-api-now

-This is a very basic HTTP API that returns current time in Go.
+This is a very basic HTTP API that returns current time and environment in Go.

 In default, the api server is listening to tcp/8000.
 You can change the port by specifying `PORT` environment variable.